 Also read: Is Bamboo Flammable?
 Examined

-Is PVC Pipe Considered Combustible?
+Is It Considered Combustible?

 Yes, all plastics are considered to be combustible.
 Though PVC (polyvinyl chloride) is naturally fire-resistant.